Infomaker/writer-format/newsml/im-newsml-spec.md

 The XML variant used [IPTC NewsML G2 2.20](https://iptc.org/standards/newsml-g2/).

 ## Revision history
+* 1.3   Changed lifetime to be represented as <object> insteald of <contentMetaItemExt...>.
 * 1.2   Changed representation of position (geodata) to WKT "standard".
 * 1.1   Added XML eplained.
 * 1.0	Initial revision.